UdaykaCode/Calculator_in_C/Readme.md

 # Calculator Program Documentation

 ## Introduction
-This program is a multifunctional console-based calculator developed by **@UdaykaCode**.
 It offers a variety of mathematical operations, ranging from basic arithmetic to advanced matrix operations, number manipulations, and geometric area calculations.
 The program is written in C and provides a user-friendly menu-driven interface.

 ---